 Take a lap around the house and examine everything from top to bottom.

 Look at the roof – do the shingles need to be replaced any time soon?

-Look at the exterior paint, stone or brick – is the paint chipping or is the stone or brick deteriorating?
+Look at the exterior paint, stone, or brick – is the paint chipping or the stone or brick deteriorating?